-Property and equipment recorded on our consolidated balance sheet as of March 31, 2016 and March 31, 2017 consisted of the following:
+Property and equipment recorded on our consolidated balance sheet as of March 31, 2017 and March 31, 2018 consisted of the following:

 As of March 31

-2016 2017
+2017 2018

-(million s of yen)
+(millions of yen)

-Data communications equipment ¥ 14,356 ¥ 15,014
+Data communications equipment ¥ 15,014 ¥ 18,544

-Office and other equipment 2,065 2,875
+Office and other equipment 2,875 2,523

-Land 538 538
+Land 538 2,039

-Buildings 1,663 1,663
+Buildings 1,663 2,151

-Leasehold improvements 3,904 4,062
+Leasehold improvements 4,062 4,182

-Capitalized software 28,815 33,336
+Capitalized software 33,336 36,625

-Assets under capital leases, primarily data communications equipment 28,329 32,854
+Assets under capital leases, primarily data communications equipment 32,854 35,821

-Total 79,670 90,342
+Total 90,342 101,885

-Less accumulated depreciation and amortization (45,346) (50,567)
+Less accumulated depreciation and amortization (50,567) (55,471)

-Property and equipment-net ¥ 34,324 ¥ 39,775
+Property and equipment-net ¥ 39,775 ¥ 46,414

 Our fixed assets consist mainly of (i) data communications equipment necessary to offer services on our network, such as routers, servers, and other network equipment, which are mainly acquired under capital leases and (ii) software, such as that for back-office systems, virtualization software and others for cloud computing services, FX service application software, and others.
 Most of our property and equipment are located in Japan.
-The above-mentioned property and equipment consists of many relatively small assets and, as of March 31, 2017, we did not own any major land, buildings, or facilities such as factories except for the properties related to the container-based module type data center in Matsue.
-The container-based module type data center in Matsue is directly owned and operated by us.
+The above-mentioned property and equipment consists of many relatively small assets.
+As of March 31, 2018, we did not own any buildings or facilities such as factories.
+As of March 31, 2018 we owned the properties related to the container-based module type data center in Matsue which is directly owned and operated by us.
+We bought land for our new container-based module type data center in Chiba.
 Other than the above assets recorded on our consolidated balance sheet, we use operating leased assets such as backbone lines, local access line, office premises, and network operation centers.
 There are no known environmental issues that may affect our utilization of our property and equipment.